 Security Measures

-Shops with alarm systems, CCTV, security shutters, and ram raid protection measures may qualify for lower premiums.
-Insurers often require specific security measures as a condition of theft cover - check your policy requirements.
+Shops with alarm systems, CCTV, security shutters and bollard protection may qualify for lower premiums.
+Insurers often mandate specific security measures as a condition of theft cover - check your policy requirements carefully.

 📍

-Location significantly affects retail insurance premiums.
-Shops in high-crime areas, flood zones, or older buildings may pay more.
-Ground-floor shops with large glass frontages have higher glass breakage and ram raid exposure.
+Location materially affects premiums.
+Shops in high-crime areas, flood zones or older buildings may pay more.
+Ground-floor premises with large glass frontages carry higher glass breakage and ram raid exposure.

 Real-World Insurance Scenarios for Retail Shops

-These common scenarios illustrate why the right insurance matters for retail businesses.
+These common situations demonstrate why appropriate insurance matters for retail businesses.

 Burglary and Stock Theft

 Your shop is broken into overnight.
-Thieves steal high-value stock, damage the shop entrance, and destroy security equipment.
-Total stock loss is $60,000 and the damage to the premises costs $15,000 to repair.
+Thieves steal high-value stock, damage the entrance and destroy security equipment.
+Total stock loss reaches $65,000 and the premises damage costs $17,000 to repair.

 • Theft and burglary cover reimburses the value of stolen stock

-• Material damage covers the cost of repairing the shop entrance and replacing damaged fittings
+• Material damage covers the cost of repairing the entrance and replacing damaged fittings

 • Meeting your policy's security requirements (alarm, locks, CCTV) is essential for a valid claim